roostarreksio/ric-workshop/README.md

 #### Shooter
 * Fixed a bug that caused the game to crash when losing the fight after loading a save-state made during the fight
+#### Kubki
+* Fixed a bug that caused the game to crash during Genie's riddle mini-game
 ---